Mary Ainsworth

 Mary Dinsmore Ainsworth (née Salter; December 1, 1913 – March 21, 1999) was an American-Canadian developmental psychologist known for her work in the development of the attachment theory.
-She designed the strange situation procedure to observe early emotional attachment between a child and its primary caregiver.
+She designed the strange situation procedure to observe early emotional attachment between a child and their primary caregiver.

 A 2002 Review of General Psychology survey ranked Ainsworth as the 97th most cited psychologist of the 20th century.
 Many of Ainsworth's studies are "cornerstones" of modern-day attachment theory.

 Life

 Mary Dinsmore Salter was born in Glendale, Ohio on December 1, 1913, the eldest of three daughters born to Mary and Charles Salter.
 Her father, who possessed a master's degree in history, worked at a manufacturing firm in Cincinnati and her mother was a nurse.
 Both her parents were graduates of Dickinson College who placed "high value on a good liberal arts education" and expected their children to have excellent academic achievements.
 In 1918, her father's manufacturing firm transferred him and the family moved to Toronto, Ontario, Canada, where Salter would spend the rest of her childhood.

 Salter was a precocious child who thirsted for knowledge.
 She began reading by the age of three, and the family would once a week visit the local library where her mother would select appropriate books for her level.
 She was close with her father, who assumed the duties of tucking her in at night and singing to her, but did not have a warm relationship with her mother; Salter later stated that their relationship was marked by her mother's jealousy and interference with the bond she had with her father.
 Salter excelled in school, and decided to become a psychologist after reading William McDougall's book Character and the Conduct of Life (1926) at the age of 15.

 She began classes at the University of Toronto at the age of 16, where she was one of only five students to be admitted into the honors course in psychology.
 She completed coursework for her bachelor's degree in 1935, and decided to continue her education at the University of Toronto with the intention of earning her doctorate in psychology.
 She earned her master's degree in 1936 and her PhD was granted in 1939.
 Salter's dissertation was titled "An Evaluation of Adjustment Based on the Concept of Security".
 Her dissertation stated that "where family security is lacking, the individual is handicapped by the lack of a secure base from which to work."